jjdevega/Structural-diversity-in-banana-cultivars/README.md

 We used comparisons of read depth, which we called Relative Coverage, to identify introgressions.

--Preprocessing reads to obtain clean trimmed reads, then align each hybrid to each ancestor reference, one at the time, with BWA-MEM
+- Preprocessing reads to obtain clean trimmed reads, then align each hybrid to each ancestor reference, one at the time, with BWA-MEM
 ```
 for sample in $(cat sample_list.txt); do
   for reference in $(cat reference_list.txt); do